Get Approved for up to $35,000 in 3 minutes

 This last scam is tricky.
 In this particular scam, the scammers will attempt to use a fraudulent cheque from your account that will ultimately bounce.
 When the funds from the cheque are put on hold, the scammer can then e-transfer funds from your account to theirs.
 This process is referred to as chequekiting, and, unfortunately, you probably won’t notice any of this until the bank flags your account.

-One of the worst things about this scam is that not only the scammer but you as well get flagged.
+One of the worst things about this scam is that not only does the scammer get flagged, but you as well.
 This is because this type of crime is often a two-person job.
 This means that an investigation will have to be done, and until it’s completed, you may be considered a suspect.
 In the event of this type of scam, you’ll also notice your account will have an accepted e-transfer you didn’t send, and your bank card/payment card will stop working.

 Accepting An E-transfer From A Stranger